AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-read-data.md

 - [Join Values](xref:streams-bulk#join-bulk-stream-values) retrieves a collection of events across multiple streams and joins the results based on the request parameters.

 > [!NOTE]
-> During bulk reads, the [maximum limit for events in read data calls](#maximum-limit-for-events-in-read-data-calls) is applicable to each stream included in the read, not the entire request.
+> During bulk reads, the [maximum limit for events in read data calls](#maximum-limit-for-events-in-read-data-calls) of 2,500,000 is applicable to each stream included in the read, not the entire request.

 ## Response format